deeppavlov/DeepPavlov/deeppavlov/models/ner/README.md

 ```
 - "name" is always equal to "ner_tagging_network",
 - "vocabs" is equal to ["token_vocab", "tag_vocab", "char_vocab"] and specify vocabularies needed to construct the network (which will be mentioned below),
-- "model_path" defines the path to save the network parameters files,
+- "save_path" defines the path to save the network parameters files,
+- "load_path" defines the path to load from the network parameters files,
 - "verbouse" - whether to show supplimentary information about the network or not,
 - "filter_width" - the width of convolutional kernel
 - "embeddings_dropout" - whether to use dropout for embeddings or not